mmlobo/fse/README.md

 Figure 3: Strike separation plot.
 <img src="figures/strike_separation.png"  width="600"/>

-Figura 4: Section and Map.
+Figure 4: Section and Map.
 <img src="figures/map-section.png"  width="600"/>

 ## Possible Issues

-- **Division by Zero**: Ensure that your input data does not cause any division by zero errors.
+- **Division by Zero**: Ensure that your input data do not cause any division by zero.
 This can occur if certain angles or values are not handled correctly.

-- **Visualization issues**: If the combination of your input data and the net-slip value causes the generated diagrams (map and cross-section) to be out of the coordinate system bounds, you may need to adjust your inputs.
+- **Visualization issues**: If the combination of your input data and the net-slip value causes the generated diagrams (map and cross section) to be out of the coordinate system bounds, you may need to adjust your inputs.

 ## Installation

-Install required libraries
+Installation required libraries

 ```
 pip install pandas mplstereonet